What you need to upload and how to make sure it's correct

 Wherever you see an ‘Add files’ button, please check the page to see whether you need to upload a certified document.

-As long as they are certified correctly, we accept documents in PDF, JPG or PNG formats
+As long as they are certified correctly, we accept copies of documents in PDF, JPG or PNG formats.
+See below for information on certifying your documents correctly.

 Documents you will be asked for